Exact solutions of Cotton Gravity in its Codazzi formulation: FLRW solutions in Cotton Gravity

 \section{FLRW solutions in Cotton Gravity}

-FLRW models are non-vacuum conformally flat spacetimes, hence the Cotton tensor vanishes identically and the field equations \eqref{original} become inconsistent.
-However, these spacetimes can be handled by the equivalent formulation \eqref{feqsCG}-\eqref{consT}.
+FLRW models are non-vacuum conformally flat spacetimes, hence it is impossible apply to them the Cotton formulation in \eqref{original}, since the Cotton tensor vanishes identically and the field equations \eqref{original} become inconsistent.
+However, as shown in \cite{mantica2023friedmann}, these spacetimes can be handled by the Codazzi formulation \eqref{codazzi}-\eqref{precodazzi}.
 Consider the general spacetime compatible with the Robertson-Walker metric in spherical coordinates